elquespera/nodejs-rss2022-crud-api/README.md

 ## Technical specs

-The task was performed in pure Node.js using `http` module and minimal amount of external libraries as a learning exercise.
+The task was performed in pure `Node.js v16.15.0` using `http` module and minimal amount of external libraries as a learning exercise.

-The following external dependencies were used:
+The following external **dependencies** were used:

 - `dotenv` for parsing `.env` file;
 - `uuid` for generating a Universal Unique Identifier.

-The following developer dependencies were utilized:
+The following **developer dependencies** were utilized:

 - `nodemon` for automatic executing files on change;
 - `typescript`, `ts-node`, `ts-loader` for typescript transpiling;